ES7/Mistral-AI/README.md

 ```python
 mistral(prompt, model="mistral-small-latest")
 ```
-`OUTPUT --> 'Spam'`
+`OUTPUT --> 'Spam'`<br>
-All the models are good at such tasks but using mistral-small for such tasks is more effective and fast.<br>
+All the models are good at such tasks but using mistral-small for such tasks is more effective and fast.

 #### Mistral Medium